flightaware/swift-tcl/README.md

 * `try interp.RawEval(code: String)`

 Evaluate the code, don't return anything.

+* `var tclList: String = interp.list(list: [String])`

+Safely create a Tcl list from an array of Swift strings.

+* `try interp.RawEval(code: [String])`

+Safer version of rawEval that accepts a string array and converts it to a Tcl list before evaluating it, avoiding potential issues from trying to quote Tcl code ad-hoc in swift.

 You can control whether or not error are printed by manipulating the *printErrors* variable, which currently defaults to true and will include the traceback.